 The Global Health Studies Program equips its students to:

-- Identify the core areas of Global Health such as infectious and non-communicable diseases, maternal and child health, food sovereignty, environmental health, health inequalities, and interventions.
+- understand the core areas of global health such as infectious and noncommunicable diseases, maternal and child health, food sovereignty, environmental health, and health inequities;

-- Recognize the ethical challenges involved in interventions designed to improve health and health equity across cultural and geographical boundaries.
+- recognize the ethical and practical challenges involved in interventions designed to improve health and health equity across cultural and geographical boundaries.

 Global health studies graduates find employment in a range of global health-related sectors such as nonprofit organizations, immigrant and refugee health, community-based health education, governmental agencies, health policy, and advocacy.
 Global health studies alumni also have gone on to graduate and professional programs in public health, international development, medicine, pharmacy, nursing, law, planning and public affairs, sustainable agriculture, nonprofit management, and public administration.